 RiSWP Leadership Team

-Billy Raseman is an assistant engineer at Hazen and Sawyer working in data analysis and visualisation, modeling, and software development for water resources, drinking water, and water reuse applications.
+Billy Raseman, PhD, PE is the Chair of the RiSWP Leadership Team.
+He is an Engineer at Hazen and Sawyer working in data analysis and visualisation, modeling, and software development for water resources, drinking water, and water reuse applications.
 He received his PhD in Civil Engineering from the University of Colorado Boulder and has served as adjunct faculty for the university.
 Billy is the lead developer for the US EPA Water Treatment Plant Model and contributes to OASIS water supply planning software.
 Moreover, his research has advanced simulation modeling and machine learning approaches for the production of safe drinking water.

 Mthokozisi Mzingaye Moyo is an innovator who uses his Civil and Water Engineering background to address problems in the water and energy sector.
 Currently working on his two companies, WasteMoney and Ulwazi Technologies, which aim to merge the ideologies of a circular economy and data-driven decisions.
 This is done to maximise resource value (especially water), while minimising environmental impact so that both the economy and environment can thrive.
 This proactive stance is also fueled by the rate of problems arising in the world which need solutions conceptualised and deployed and a faster rate.
 He is a firm believer of team work (the more diverse the team the better) and is also passionate about service above self which he enacts through sustainable projects such as teaching rural kids bee keeping with the Rotaract Club of Matopos.